 FFS: The PTRS to PUSCH power ratio for partial coherent TPMIs

-Send LS to RAN4 to inform that RAN1 made the above agreement and ask if any impact to PAPR when PTRS RE is 12 dB boosting over the PUSCH REs for L=8.
+Send LS to RAN4 to inform that RAN1 made the above agreement and ask if any impact to UL MIMO requirements in RAN 4 (such as PAPR, MPR, EVM, intermod, etc.) when the power of Tx port transmitting PTRS on PTRS RE is 12 dB boosted over the power of the same Tx port on PUSCH REs for 8 layer PUSCH.